dinhanhx/perfect_detect_collision_sfml/app/README.md

 Use IJKL to move WHITE object.

-When they collide, "isCollided: FALSE" will be changed into "isCollided: FALSE"
+When they collide, "isCollided: FALSE" will be changed into "isCollided: TRUE"